ChokoGroup/Choko-Hack/README.md

 Around 2000 units sold in Germany contains a SD Card Reader.
 If you have this SD Card reader, you can make the CHA boot from your SD card, the same way we can boot a PC from an USB disk or a DVD.

 But we can add a SD Card reader to any CHA that doesn't have it, just need soldering skills.
 Look at the file https://github.com/ChokoGroup/Choko-Hack/blob/main/SD_card_reader.png for the type of adapter needed and go to https://github.com/lilo-san/cha-documentation#hardware for info on where it goes and more.

+###  Need help?
+Want to chat about CHA?

+Join the Discord Channel at https://discord.gg/JbJTUAhc66